andreyakatov/new-html-project/README.md

 # new-html-project
-New HTML-file template with metatags
+New HTML-file template with metatags and links to css & js